ObjectIsAdvantag/webhook-affinity/README.md

    ![](docs/img/post-webhook-bot-account-to-ngrok.png)

-- Now interact with the bot in a Cisco Spark space and check the enriched JSON payload at requestb.in's inspect URL.
+- Now interact with the bot in a Webex Teams space and check the enriched JSON payload at requestb.in's inspect URL.
    - Example: https://requestb.in/10zyvg01?inspect

    ![](docs/img/inspect-enriched-with-actorId.png)